The commerce industry is always seeking ways to attract users and convert them into buying customers.

 The Merrel solution is a full 6DoF virtual reality product also involving tactile sensations of, for example, a rope bridge or a rock wall.

 Businesses can use virtual reality not only to market their products directly but also to attract customers to their brand by offering an unusual experience.

 For example, Topshop, a clothing retailer, opened its 2017 summer season in its London store with a VR water slide.

 The slide started in a physical store, and then the VR ride continued over the streets of London above the cars and buses.
 The virtual reality ride was free for all visitors of the store and attracted a lot of attention.

-As you can see, virtual reality holds enormous potential for e-commerce businesses.
+As you can see, for e-commerce virtual reality holds enormous potential.

-The main thing is for the virtual reality application to be developed by a highly professional company that has experience with this advanced technology.
+The main thing is for the virtual reality application to be done by a highly professional virtual reality development company that has experience with this advanced technology.

 This way, you can be sure that users will enjoy it and want to explore more of your products.
 In addition, great user experience triggers viral marketing bringing more users to you through word-of-mouth.

 If you need a professional VR application to be built for your business, browse our website and contact us for a detailed discussion of your project and a possible solution.

 We are sure that our expertise in VR development can help to create a unique application showcasing your brand.